 In a triumph of stupidity over common sense, William “Billy” Carson has managed to distinguish himself by being the target of one of the first lawsuits by a state District Attorney’s office under CAN-SPAM.
-Massachusetts is suing Carson for sending “thousands of messages with numerous violations, including misleading subject lines and failure to include […]
+Massachusetts is suing Carson for sending “thousands of messages with numerous violations, including misleading subject lines and failure to include a […]

 On Friday afternoon the California Federal Court denied a request by King of Spam Scott Richter and his OptInRealBig for an injunction against anti-spam organization SpamCop.